-Basketball programs may hold team practice sessions, inter-squad scrimmages and interscholastic competitions.
+Baeball / Softball may hold team practice sessions and interscholastic meets and competitions.
 Teams must implement measures to ensure six feet of physical distance is maintained between players not actively involved in game play.
 Particular attention should be given to managing dugouts, including providing alternative seating for athletes to support physical distance when safely possible.

 The spectator plan is based on the current guidelines set forth by the Vermont Principals Association, Agency of Education, and the Governor’s office.
 Should you have any questions please email Todd Powers at email@example.com

 The decision to move from Steps will be made with the help of the VT Department of Health and the VT Agency of Education based on latest trends and epidemiological evidence.
 When schools are operating under Step I of the Agency of Education’s Strong and Healthy Start guidance or if a decision is made by the local superintendent to restrict or eliminate in-person instruction as a result of confirmed COVID-19 illness in student(s) or staff, all school-based athletic activities shall cease until at least such time as the decision to resume instruction under Step II of the Agency of Education guidance for academic instruction is made by the local superintendent after consultation with the Department of Health.